hgeorge82/Marker-Spinner/README.md

 [Smart Goal planning for Q2](https://docs.google.com/document/d/1IB1CjCF75Uy60dikSJuv_7jvlOusDMBG6paIRjbJVEI/edit?usp=sharing)

 ## Manual
-To operate the Marker Spinner simple follow these steps
+To operate the Marker Spinner simply follow these steps
 1. Attach the markers to the caps in the wheel
 2. Plug the plugs
 3. Flip on the switch the LCD will turn on